logging, and on the results of documenting the audit records that were actually

 On a purely structural level, there will be records that simply specify

-mechanism to express multi-valued fields).
+(using some convention ormechanism to express multi-valued fields).
 And, looking at "B." above, there

-will also be records that specify HOST\_NAME=foo and HOST=foo.
-Obviously, doing
+will also be records that specify

-any log aggregation based on field names will fail.
+.
+Obviously, doingany log aggregation based on field names will fail.
 (Adding "field types"

 doesn't solve this problem—field types will have to be user-extensible, and